Buck Wondrous & the Academy of Witchcraft and Tomfoolery

 Olduvai Gorge, Tanzania, Africa

-Over the centuries, the name Wonderhouse got whittled down to Wondrous, in exactly the same way that Waterhouse, a related family, became Watrous, so at one time our main character, Buck Wondrous, if using the full name, would be Buckminster Wonderhouse, which is easily a mouthful.
+Over the centuries, the name Wonderhouse got whittled down to Wondrous, in exactly the same way that Waterhouse, a related family as it turns out, became Watrous.
+So at one time our main character, Buck Wondrous, if using the full name, would be Buckminster Wonderhouse, which is easily a mouthful by today’s standards.
 And we won’t even get into his middle names.
 Later, maybe.
 At any rate, water is wondrous.

 Surely it was Wondrous World Choir, but it could have been the Very Tall Choir, who is one of their fiercest rivals.